LPN to ADN Transition (RN)

 The Pipeline for the Advancement of the Healthcare Workforce (PATH) program provides financial and other supports for occupations within the health care field.
 Learn more about PATH, including support services, programs and eligibility.

-Applications for the fall admission cycle are accepted the first Monday in November through the last Thursday in May.
 Applications for the spring admission cycle are accepted the first Monday in June through the last Friday in October.
-No late applications are accepted.
+No late applications will be accepted.

 Badge for Most Affordable Community Colleges 2022